 Retired British Navy Captain Smyth was a backyard observer, gazing at the stars with a 150mm refractor from a garden behind his home in Bedford England.
 His telescope was quite good for the time, made by Tully of London, the best money could buy.
 This telescope was eventually purchased by the British Government to be used in the 1874 transit of Venus expedition to Egypt and the 1882 Venus transit in Jamaica.
 It now sits in the collection of the Science Museum, London.

 Smyth published two volumes on astronomy in 1844 under the title A Cycle of Celestial Objects .
-Volume II of this set, commonly called The Bedford Catalogue, contains descriptions of more than 1600 double stars, clusters, and nebulae, serving as a guide to what may be observed with a small telescope.
+Volume II of this set, commonly called The Bedford Catalogue or The Bedford Cycle, contains descriptions of more than 850 double stars, clusters, and nebulae, serving as a guide to what may be observed with a small telescope.
 The Bedford Catalogue became the standard at-the-telescope reference for other amateur observers for many decades until it was generally replaced by Webb’s Objects for Common Telescopes.

 Smyth’s descriptions are wonderful to read.
 He was a skilled observer, well educated, familiar with the current thinking and latest theories into the astronomical knowledge the 1830’s.
 He relates those theories in his descriptions, giving us a glimpse into the history of astronomy, and better appreciation for what we know today.

 A good example is Smyth’s description of the obscure double star 55 Andromedae observed in December of 1832…